DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 From within dark cage a flame arose and destroyed it without a trace.
 The blast threw away Rinne, and she landed on hard floor with dull sound.
 Demon hero flipped her wings and followed her.
-But then behind Vanessa, Kay shouted.
+But then behind Vanessa, Kai shouted.

 "Vanessa!"

-"...It..is...no use...Sto...p...Kay..."
+"...It..is...no use...Sto...p...Kai..."

-Holding Code Holder above his head Kay challenged Vanessa.
+Holding Code Holder above his head Kai challenged Vanessa.
 There was no plan.
 To give lying down Rinne even a second, he wanted to distract this slaughter demon.
-In that moment Kay tightly grasped his sword.
+In that moment Kai tightly grasped his sword.

-"Kay, escape...!"
+"Kai, escape...!"

 "You're eyesore, human."

 He heard demon's voice.
-That was last thing Kay heard before losing consciousness.
+That was last thing Kai heard before losing consciousness.
 Young man body was completely engulfed by explosion.
 Before Rinne eyes the body of young man flew away.
 He already let go of Code Holder that he hold before.